Contact

 ARTICLE EIGHTH.- CIR members may be:

-- Active Members: Active Members are the founding associates and the National Groupings affiliated to the CIR that comply with these bylaws and keep their dues up to date, and through them the specialists that such Groupings recognize in their membership will be affiliated.
+1. Active Members: Active Members are the founding associates and the National Groupings affiliated with the CIR that comply with these bylaws and keep their dues up to date.
+Through them, the specialists recognized by such Groupings in their membership will also be affiliated.

-- Honorary Members: Honorary Members are those professionals who, due to their scientific merits or outstanding contribution to the progress of Radiology, are worthy of this distinction.
+3. Honorary Members: Honorary Members are those professionals who, due to their scientific merits or outstanding contributions to the progress of Radiology, are deserving of this distinction.
 The election of Honorary Members is a privilege of the General Assembly.
-The former presidents of the CIR, with the previous approval of the General Assembly, may move to this category.
-Those who receive this recognition keep their rights and do not pay any dues.
+Former presidents of the CIR, with prior approval from the General Assembly, may be moved to this category.
+Those who receive this recognition retain their rights and do not pay any dues.

-- Individual Members: Individual members are specialists from countries where there is no National Grouping and are accepted by the Board of Directors.
-They shall not have the right to vote or hold executive office but may participate in Committees and Commissions and must be up to date with their dues.
+4. Individual Members: Individual members are specialists from countries where no National Group exists and are accepted by the Board of Directors.
+They shall not have the right to vote or hold a leadership position but may participate in Committees and Commissions and must be current with their dues.

-Should a national grouping be affiliated in the future, individual members may join or maintain their individual membership status.
+5. If a national group is affiliated in the future, individual members may either join it or maintain their individual membership status.

-- Benefactors: Benefactor Members are individuals or legal entities that provide technical and/or financial support to the CIR.
+6. Benefactors: Benefactor Members are individuals or entities that provide technical and/or financial support to the CIR.
 Their designation will be approved by the Board of Directors.

 ARTICLE NINTH.- National Groups that request to be members of the CIR and remain there must meet the following requirements:

-- Appoint a Regular Director and an Alternate Director in accordance with the statute.
+3. Appoint a Principal Director and an Alternate Director in accordance with the bylaws.

-- Make formal delivery to the Secretary General of the directory of its affiliated members and keep the database updated annually.
+4. Make a formal delivery to the Secretary General of the directory of affiliated members and keep the database updated on an annual basis.

-- Contribute with the ordinary annual fee defined by the Assembly according to the number of its active members, comply with the regulations that govern it and with the extraordinary fees that the Assembly may vote on.
+5. Contribute the ordinary annual fee as determined by the Assembly based on the number of its active members, comply with the governing regulations, and with any extraordinary fees that the Assembly may approve.

-- Present annually to the CIR Secretariat the calendar of its scientific, social and cultural events for knowledge and support for its dissemination.
+6. Submit annually to the CIR Secretariat the calendar of its scientific, social, and cultural events for awareness and support in its dissemination.

-- Offer permanent space in their publication bodies to disseminate CIR information.
+7. Offer permanent space in their publications to disseminate information about the CIR.

 CHAPTER THREE